Tahir Hamut Izgil

-Tahir Hamut Izgil (born 1969) is a modernist Uyghur poet, filmmaker, and activist.
+Tahir Hamut Izgil (born 1969) is a modernist Uyghur poet, filmmaker, and author.
 A leader in avant-garde Uyghur poetry in the 1990s, he is known for poems and films strongly influenced by Uyghur life.
 Originally from Xinjiang, he is currently living in exile in the United States.
-His experiences as an intellectual during the rounding up of Uyghurs and his emigration to the west is described in his memoir Waiting to Be Arrested at Midnight, published in 2023.
+His experiences as an intellectual during the rounding up of Uyghurs and his emigration to the west is described in his memoir Waiting to Be Arrested at Night, published in 2023.

 Early life

 Izgil was born in a small town near Kashgar, Xinjiang and grew up in the city.
 He obtained a government scholarship to go to Minzu University of China, a university for national minorities in Beijing.
 Izgil was one of the first Uyghur poets to receive a fully bilingual education - in both Uyghur and Mandarin.
 When he arrived at college, he and his fellow students from Xinjiang, including now-noted poet Perhat Tursun, knew little Chinese.
 They quickly formed a study group and began reading Western philosophy, theory and criticism: existentialist philosophers, the European modernists, American Gothic fiction and critical theory.
 They also read contemporary Chinese literature: the Misty Poets and experimental Chinese fiction writers.
 Izgil was particularly drawn to modernist literary criticism, and became one of the premier Uyghur critics of Western modernism.
 He published his first poem in 1986.